Nikusha7/Job_Apply/README.md

 # Job_Apply
-A Web Application designed for job seekers that can view and apply for open positions, while HR professionals can efficiently manage applications through an intuitive admin panel.
+A Web Application designed for job seekers that can view and apply for open positions, while HR professionals can efficiently manage applications through an admin panel.

 # Job Application Management System
 # Overview: